-Mark G Pennington is a writer based in Kendal, Cumbria and is the author of Barren Stories for Moonlit Mannequins, his debut book of poems published by Dempsey and Windle (2018).
+Mark G Pennington is a writer based in Kendal, Cumbria.
+He is the author of Barren Stories for Moonlit Mannequins, his debut book of poems published by Dempsey and Windle (2018).
 He has recently been nominated for The Pushcart Prize for poetry.
 His second collection, That Summer They Broke the Birds, is to be published in April 2019.
 He is writing his first novel at present.

 Barren Stories for Moonlit Mannequins